Updated on 19th December 2025

 FINT

 Elevated and refined, FINT is an achingly cool place to grab a bite to eat.
 Inspired by Scandinavia, it’s set in a modern, airy space with light wood accents and a muted palette.
-The menu continues the theme, with Nordic breakfast, lunch and dinner dishes the order of the day.
+The menu continues the theme, with Nordic brunch, lunch and dinner dishes the order of the day.
 You might be tucking into things that you’ve never heard of before, like salmon smorrebrod (Swedish open sandwiches) or crumpet Benedict.
 It might be cool as, but it’s certainly not pretentious.
 The staff are down-to-earth and super friendly, always happy to help.

 FINT, 73 Great George Street, Leeds, West Yorkshire, LS1 3BR.